Role and Functions of RBI

 - RBI is to undertake supervision of the financial sector comprising commercial banks, financial institutions and non-banking finance companies.

-- Banking Ombudsman Scheme has been formulated by Reserve Bank of India.
+- Banking Ombudsman Scheme has formulated by Reserve Bank of India for consumer Complaints.

 - RBI lays out parameters of banking operations within which all the banking and financial system functions for-